10.5 Youth workers

 On this page

-There is no legal or regulatory authority for youth work as profession.
-The department Culture, Youth and Media stimulates and supports a rich and varied offer of non-commercial socio-cultural activities for young people, mainly through subsidies to organisations on national of regional level.
+There is no legal or regulatory authority for youth work as a profession.
+The department Culture, Youth and Media stimulates and supports a rich and varied offer of non-commercial socio-cultural activities for young people, mainly through subsidies to organisations at national or regional level.

-Youth associations can offer a framework training programme to young people in order to obtain a certificate as an animator, chief animator or instructor in youth work.
-Each route consists of a theoretical part, a supervised work placement and an evaluation.
-Since October 2015, the framework reform paths have been radically changed and the new regulations on framework reform have been included in the decree on the renewed youth and children's rights policy.
-In the past, organisations had a great deal of freedom in setting up their courses, but with the new Flemish Decree on Framework Reform of 2014, the regulations were harmonised.
+Youth associations can offer a training programme to people in order to obtain a certificate as an animator, head animator or instructor in youth work.
+This training has been radically changed since October 2015.
+Before then, organisations had a lot of freedom in setting up their courses.
+With the new Flemish Decree on Framework Training Trajectories in 2014, all the regulations were harmonised which lessened the freedom of the individual organisations.

-The following associations can set up training programmes to obtain a certificate as an animator, lead animator and instructor in youth work:
+The following associations can set up training programmes to obtain a certificate as an animator, head animator and instructor in youth work:

 - Subsidised nationally organised youth associations